eformsignen/eformsignen.github.io/help/chapter1.rst

    you can upload the template you created onto eformsign by clicking the Upload button in the ribbon menu.

-   After uploading the template, set the template settings, workflow, notification settings, etc. and deploy the template.
+   After uploading the template, set General, Set permissions, Workflow, Field, and Notification settings, and then save and deploy the template.

-   You can then go to the New document menu to create a document from a deployed template and send it to recipients
+   You can then go to **New from template** to create a document from a deployed template and send it to recipients.

 .. figure:: resources/use_flow2.png
    :alt: Usage Flow of eformsign Using Form Builder